 Of course, this race is not relevant only to members living in the district, but to the entire chapter.
 Los Angeles city politics are a dominating force in the county, and all members’ voices and labor are welcomed in considering and supporting candidate endorsements.
 All of our members to have an opportunity to meet, engage with the candidate, and DSA-LA members across the entire chapter will be voting on whether to endorse or not, so no matter where you live you should engage in the process.

 The DSA-LA Endorsement Process

-The DSA-LA Electoral Committed voted unanimously to adopt a three-stage endorsement timeline for the 2022 election cycle, which will begin after the ratification of the Democratic Socialist Program for Los Angeles, in keeping with the 2020 Chapter Resolution “Build a Bench for a 2022 DSA-LA Slate”.
+The DSA-LA Electoral Committee voted unanimously to adopt a three-stage endorsement timeline for the 2022 election cycle, which began after the ratification of the Democratic Socialist Program for Los Angeles, in keeping with the 2020 Chapter Resolution “Build a Bench for a 2022 DSA-LA Slate”.
 In keeping with that timeline, this page is to collect resources related to first phase of that timeline, in which the chapter membership is considering endorsements for Los Angeles City Council District 13.

 For this phase, the Electoral Committee has received an endorsement petition for Los Angeles City Council Candidate and DSA-LA member Hugo Soto-Martinez.
 Running for Council District 13 in 2022, Soto-Martinez is seeking endorsement from our chapter, and this decision will be made by our chapter membership via a membership vote.

 The next part of the endorsement process is a candidate forum open to all DSA-LA members in good standing, followed by a chapter-wide vote.
 The forum will feature an open discussion and Q/A period with the candidate, a summary briefing of the race and district, and a recommendation from the Electoral Committee.
 The event will conclude with closed deliberation among our membership, after which balloting will begin on the endorsement question.